Hubbsy/hangar-public/README.md

 Open the project directory in your favorite text editor.

-cd into the project root directory and execute the following command in the terminal
+cd into the project root directory and execute the following commands in the terminal

+install dependencies:
+### `npm install`

+fire up local server, install client dependencies, run client in development mode:
 ### `npm run dev`

-until finished
-End with an example of getting some data out of the system or using it for a little demo
+After executing the commands above, a new window should open in your default browser displaying the web application.

+If the window does not open automatically, proceed to http://localhost:3000

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).